###country-name###

 The other tool is the so-called NCBF (Non-Conviction Based Forfeiture).
 For example, assets of persons engaged in mafia activities (in Italy) or corrupt officials (in Georgia) have already been confiscated in civil proceedings with a lower standard of proof and within a shorter timeframe.
 The tool could potentially be used against those who actively contribute to military aggression.

 New mechanisms are being developed in the context of military aggression and the need to confiscate assets as a result of such actions.
 Ukraine has introduced special tools for confiscation of Russian state assets and assets of war collaborators.
-Similar legislation has been adopted in Canada.
-Special instruments are also being developed in the EU countries and in the United States, where relevant acts are being developed or have already been submitted to parliaments for consideration.

 What are the actions of civilized states with respect to the confiscation of Russian assets?